zyrolasting/denxi/examples/README.md

 This directory contains example programs that use Xiden.

 Each example is self-contained.
-A directory name starts with two numbers indicated the recommended reading order, starting with `00`.
-You will need Xiden installed, so be sure you've followed [setup][] instructions.
+Directory names are numbered to indicate the recommended reading order, starting with `00`.
+You will need Xiden installed, so be sure you've followed the [setup instructions][setup].

 # Conventional Files